pastasauce59/full-stack-hotels/README.md

 ## Installation 💻:
 - Fork and clone this repository onto your local environment.
 This repository contains both frontend and backend all in one.
 - Open a terminal and cd into this repository.
-Run "rails" to launch backend server and run on http://localhost:3000.
+Run "rails s" to launch backend server and run on http://localhost:3000.
 - Open another terminal and cd into this repository again.
 - Run "npm start --prefix client" to start frontend on http://localhost:4000.